How to Stop Gambling Addiction

 One reason slot machines are so addictive is that they create quick dopamine rushes repeatedly.
 Sometimes multiple times per minute.

-Have you heard that near-wins give almost as high dopamine rushes as an actual win?
+Have you heard that near-wins give almost as high dopamine rushes as a win?
 Why?
-According to professor Luke Clark at the University of British Columbia, the brain thinks we’re improving when we almost win.
+According to Professor Luke Clark at the University of British Columbia, the brain thinks we’re improving when we almost win.
 We were so close!
-Next time we’ll make it!
+Next time, we’ll make it!

 Let’s take an example from something we’ve all done: Learn how to ride a bike.
 As part of the learning process, we fell many times.
 Each fall was a near-win for the brain, so the brain released dopamine to make us forget our fear of falling and the pain the falls caused to keep us trying.